VenkatArchitect/final/README.md

        production for the first time, and to make prefect run the experiment run every month through deployment, do the following:

+       Deploy the necessary infrastructure through IaC (Infrastructure-As-Code) through Terraform.

+       * The terraform file that defines the infrastructure is available in the project directory as "tf-iac.tf".
+This file uses AWS as the service provider

+       * Plan, validate, and apply the infrastructure as defined in "tf-iac.tf", so that the infrastructure is available for the project to get executed.

        Initializing MLFlow

-       * Create an AWS EC2 instance for MLFlow along with an AWS S3 bucket for artifact(s) and AWS RDS for MLFlow database as described at: https://github.com/DataTalksClub/mlops-zoomcamp/blob/main/02-experiment-tracking/mlflow_on_aws.md
+       * For MLFlow related infrastructure created above, follow the instructions in the link below to make sure that the settings are done correctly.
+         Note: Don't create the infrastructure; they have been created already.
+         Just make sure that the settings are right: https://github.com/DataTalksClub/mlops-zoomcamp/blob/main/02-experiment-tracking/mlflow_on_aws.md

          Configure EC2 instance's security group to accept TCP port 5000 as inbound in the inbound rules to let MLFlow inbound connections in.

-         The MLFlow Postgresql database, which will be hereafterwards referred in this document as POSTGRESQLNAME
+         The MLFlow Postgresql database will be hereafterwards referred in this document as POSTGRESQLNAME

-         The MLFlow artifact, which is the AWS S3 bucket will be hereafterwards referred in this document as MLFLOW_AWS_S3_BUCKET.
+         The MLFlow S3 bucket will be hereafterwards referred in this document as MLFLOW_AWS_S3_BUCKET.

-         The username and password noted down during the database creation will be known hereafterwards as DB_USER and DB_PASSWORD.
+         The database username and password will be known hereafterwards as DB_USER and DB_PASSWORD.

-         Note down the endpoint name of the RDS database from its dashboard.
-It will be known hereafterwards as DB_ENDPOINT.
+         The endpoint name of the RDS database will be known hereafterwards as DB_ENDPOINT.

-       * Note down the public IP address of the above-created EC2 instance, hereafterwards referred in this document as MLFLOW_ADDRESS
+         The public IP address of the EC2 instance hereafterwards will be referred in this document as MLFLOW_ADDRESS

-       * In the local copy of the project:
+       * In the local copy of exp.py of the project:
-            A) Modify the IP address in the TRACKING_URI definition in exp.py somewhere around line 16 to MLFLOW_ADDRESS noted above.
+            A) Modify the IP address in the TRACKING_URI definition somewhere around line 16 to MLFLOW_ADDRESS noted above.
-            B) Create an AWS S3 bucket and specify the bucket name for BUCKET_NAME definition somewhere around line 14 of exp.py.
+            B) Specify the bucket name for BUCKET_NAME definition somewhere around line 14.
             C) Copy iris-data.csv file from your local copy to the S3 bucket.

        * The name of the experiment is initialized to "Experiment In The Cloud" in this project.
 You will find an experiment created in MLFlow with this name.

-       * Launch the MLFlow AWS instance and install mlflow with 'pip3 install mlflow'.
+       * Launch the MLFlow server in AWS and install mlflow with 'pip3 install mlflow'.
+         Note 1: In the latest versions of Python, pip3 is just pip.
+Check what works in your AWS EC2 instance.
-         Note: If there is an error about psycopg2, then do 'pip3 install psycopg2-binary' to install the dependency.
+         Note 2: If there is an error about psycopg2, then do 'pip3 install psycopg2-binary' to install the dependency.

        * Install 'boto3' for AWS S3 access using 'pip3 install boto3'.